 Tuesday the 31st March

-UGCB tasting of Medoc, Listrac, Moulis and Margaux in vintage 2014 at Rauzan Gassies (blind)
+UGCB tasting of Medoc, Listrac, Moulis, and Margaux in vintage 2014 at Rauzan Gassies (blind)

-Colourful setup of wines to taste at Rauzan Gassies
+Colorful setup of wines to taste at Rauzan Gassies

 In Margaux, I liked the best potent and complex Brane Cantenac and Rauzan Segla (93p to both), aromatic and well-defined Giscours (92-93p), well-made Prieure Lichine (92p), powerfully structured and intense Dauzac and Ferriere (both rated 91-92p)